top of page

 both throne and manger?

-How do we live in the space
+How do we live faithfully

-that hovers between palace and cross?
+between palace and cross?

-invites us to contemplate eternity,
+invites us to contemplate eternity--

-and anticipate
+to anticipate

 the mercy and love that awaits us.